ece362-purdue/proton-labs/lab0-intro/README.md

 ## Step 2: Place the Development Board on a Breadboard

+> [!NOTE]
+> If you are waiting on a soldering station to free up, continue from this step.

-At this point, you should have also pulled out your Proton development board from your lab kit.
+At this point, pull out your Proton development board from your lab kit (pictured below).
 If they have not already been added, obtain three "shorting plugs" (shunt jumpers) from a TA, and place them on the headers separating the Proton board and the debugger, in order to hold the board together as shown below (the yellow/black/yellow plastic pieces in the image below):

 <div class="center">
     <img src="images/debugger.jpg" style="margin: 1em 0; width: 500px">